garethltm/obsibrain/2024 Semester 1/COMPSCI345 - Human-computer Interaction/Accessibility.md

-in the sense considered here refers to the design of products, devi
+in the sense considered here refers to the design of products, devices, services or environments so as to be usable by people with disabilities.
+The concept of accessible design & practice or accessible development ensures both "direct access" ( #compsci345example unassisted) & "indirect"